Glaucoma Consultations with Dr. Schertzer

 What to bring with you for your visit

 All patients are asked to bring their glasses for distance (driving) and for reading along with either all their medications or a detailed list of them, whether they are for their eyes or any other medical conditions.
 Many eye conditions are related to other medical conditions.
-The different treatment options for glaucoma may depend on any other medications you might be taking for ANY other conditions.
+The treatment options for glaucoma may depend on any other medications you are taking for other conditions.

-A full assessment includes a medical history, physical examination of your eyes, and ancillary testing.
+A complete assessment includes a medical history, physical examination of your eyes, and ancillary testing.
 We are proud to be able to offer all of these at one place at the West Coast Glaucoma Centre.
-If you have not had a visual field test or OCT scan recently, these will be performed prior to your consultation.
-These tests are fully covered by your BC Medical Services Plan but are not fully covered when performed on the same day.
-Therefore, you will have to come on two different days in order to undergo your ancillary tests and see Dr. Schertzer.
+If you have not had a visual field test or OCT scan recently, these will be performed before your consultation.
+These tests are fully covered by your BC Medical Services Plan, but are not fully covered when performed on the same day.
+Therefore, you will need to come on two different days to undergo your ancillary tests and see Dr. Schertzer.

 As the visual field test takes longer than the OCT scan, it is more likely to take place on a date prior to the consultation.
 An ophthalmic technician or medical office assistant will call you from the waiting room to either the diagnostic testing room or to one of their examining rooms.

-For an accurate test, it is very important that we have your most recent glasses prescription.
+For an accurate test, we must have your most recent glasses prescription.
 We then use this value to calculate the strength of a lens that will be placed in front of each eye during the test.
 You will be instructed to place your chin on the chin rest and place your forehead against the forehead rest.
-One eye will be covered with what looks like a pirate’s patch and a lens will be positioned in front of the eye being tested.
-You will have a “clicker” in one hand and will be asked to press the button whenever you see a small light appear anywhere within the testing bowl while you keep looking straight ahead.
+One eye will be covered with what looks like a pirate’s patch, and a lens will be positioned in front of the eye being tested.
+You will have a “clicker” in one hand and will be asked to press the button whenever you see a small light appear anywhere within the testing bowl, while keeping your gaze straight ahead.
 The visual field test will take under 20 minutes.

-The technicians’ role When it comes to these ancillary tests, our technicians role is to obtain the most accurate results possible.
+The technicians’ role: When it comes to these ancillary tests, our technicians’ role is to obtain the most accurate results possible.
 They do not interpret the results.
-Dr. Schertzer will analyze the tests and review the results when he sees you.
+Dr. Schertzer will analyze the tests and review the results with you when you see him.

 Consultation day with Dr. Schertzer